Start Building for Free

 Can pipelines be scheduled to run at a specific time of day?

-Yes, you can Scheduled pipelines.
-You can set up scheduled pipelines through the CircleCI web app, or with CircleCI API v2.
+Yes, you can set up Scheduled pipelines through the CircleCI web app, or with CircleCI API v2.

 Are scheduled pipelines guaranteed to run at precisely the time scheduled?